 How Reliable is Water-based Poly for Floors?

-If you have read several blogs and watched different woodworkers talk about polyurethane, you may have heard water-based poly is not as durable as oil-based polyurethane.
+If you have read several blogs and watched woodworkers talk about polyurethane, you may have heard water-based poly is less durable than oil-based polyurethane.

 While this was once the case, it is no longer valid.
 Oil-based polyurethane is indeed thicker than water-based, but they both dry hard.
-Once cured, the level of scuff and scratch resistance they offer is about the same.
+Once cured, their scuff and scratch resistance level is about the same.

 It then becomes a matter of how good the product is.

 So, does that mean both types offer the same benefits?
 Not quite.
-Each type has its pros and cons, and understanding these will help you make an informed decision.
+Each type has pros and cons; understanding these will help you make an informed decision.

 Fast Drying Time